 If the data subject is 13 or older, the organisation is free to seek consent in the same way it would with anyone else.

-However, you must remember that the GDPR requires that any communication (including consent requests) must be written in such a way that data subjects can easily understand it.
+However, you must remember that the GDPR requires that any communication (including consent requests) must be written in such a way that it can be easily understood by data subjects.

-When you are communicating with children, you must therefore make sure that the language is appropriate.
-It’s advisable to test your consent requests and privacy policies for clarity.
+When you are communicating with children, you must make sure that the language is appropriate.

 As we mentioned, there is one set of circumstances where these rules don’t apply: information collected for preventive or counselling services offered directly to the child.